Emergent Viscous Hydrodynamics From a Single Quantum Particle: Emergent Viscous Hydrodynamics of the Caldeira-Leggett Model

 where $v_s^2=k_BT/m$.
 Equation \eqref{modetrivial} is trivially solved, giving $\omega = -i / \tau_\pi = -4i\gamma$, which defines a non-propagating, stable (i.e., $\mathrm{Im}\, \omega$ is non-positive), non-hydrodynamic mode associated with purely transverse (i.e., perpendicular to $\vec{k}$\,) shear disturbances.
 Equation \eqref{IV.50b} defines longitudinal disturbances given by

 both of which are stable.
 Taylor expanding these modes around $k=0$, one obtains

 where above we defined the diffusion coefficient $D=v_s^2/2\gamma$, which depends on the damping constant in the way expected from the Einstein relation, while being also consistent with diffusive behavior known to emerge in quantum Brownian motion.
 For the modes in Eq.~\eqref{eq:mode1} and Eq.~\eqref{eq:mode2}, the first term $-2i\gamma$ represents an \textit{intrinsic} decay rate caused by coupling to the environment, while $-iDk^2$ represents standard diffusive behavior.
-Perturbatively solving Eq.~\eqref{IV.50c} for $\omega$, we obtain in the long-wavelength regime the following transverse modes
+The exact dispersion Eq.~\eqref{eq:dispersion 2} has square root branch points at $k_{\rm BR}=\gamma/v_s$, which set the radius of convergence for the small-$k$ Taylor series used in Eqs.~\eqref{eq:mode1}-~\eqref{eq:mode2}.
+For $|k|<k_{\rm BR}$ the modes are strictly damped: $\Im\omega_+=-3\gamma+\sqrt{\gamma^2-v_s^2k^2}\le -2\gamma$ and $\Im\omega_-=-3\gamma-\sqrt{\gamma^2-v_s^2k^2}< -3\gamma$.
+For $|k|>k_{\rm BR}$ the square root is real, so $\Im\omega_\pm=-3\gamma<0$ and the modes remain damped.
+The instability suggested by the quadratic truncation of Eq.~\eqref{eq:mode2} arises from solving $-4\gamma + Dk^2=0$ with $D=v_s^2/(2\gamma)$, giving $k_*=\sqrt{8}\gamma/v_s=\sqrt{8}k_{\rm BR}$, which lies outside the series’ convergence disk.
+Thus the sign change appears only by overextending the low-$\vec{k}$ expansion and there are no truly unstable modes at any $\vec{k}$.